-Did you know that many businesses don’t track their valuable Digital Marketing KPIs?
+Did you know many businesses don’t track their valuable Digital Marketing KPIs?
 That’s a huge mistake.
-Without tracking your KPIs, it’s impossible to know whether or not your digital marketing campaigns are successful.
+Monitoring your KPIs is necessary to know whether or not your digital marketing campaigns are successful.

 This comprehensive guide will discuss the different KPIs of digital marketing that you need to track and how to track them.
 We’ll also cover the different categories of KPIs and give you some in-depth insights into the key metrics and benchmarks you should be looking at.